vatlidak/cucs-sea-hmwk1/README.md

 scripts/checkpatch.pl: Format checking script

 ## Notes - Conventions
--spaces at the beginning of file names are stripped, if more than one.
+Spaces at the beginning of file names are stripped, if more than one.
+Attempting to create a file that already exists, produces an error.

+## Questions
+-what happens if I recreate the file that exists in another line?